We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 Many people will turn to a loved one in times of financial difficulty to borrow money.
 In fact, the Financial Conduct Authority (FCA) estimated that 5.9 million people borrowed money from family or friends at the beginning of the COVID-19 pandemic in 2020.

-But an agreement may not always work out - so to avoid a relationship turning sour, it’s important to take precautions and consider different situations before agreeing to loan to a family member
+But an agreement may not always work out - so to avoid a relationship turning sour, it’s important to take precautions and consider different situations before agreeing to loan to a family member.

-How to lend money to family
+How to lend money to family?

+Lending money to a family member can provide them with funds in an emergency situation and avoid them having to apply for alternative loans such as a payday loan or home credit.
 These loans typically have high interest rates so it may seem like a good idea to help them out; however, there are a few things to consider to ensure that all parties are covered.

-But before you consider lending money to a family member, make sure you can afford it.
+Before you consider lending money to a family member, make sure you can afford it.
 You need to have enough money available as a buffer while you wait for the loan to be repaid.
 Also, consider that there might be issues with repayments and that you need to be financially comfortable if this happens.

 There may of course be ramifications if you don’t agree to help them, so weigh up the pros and cons of each decision and choose the option that works best for you.

-What to consider when lending money to family
+What to consider when lending money to family?

 If the person you are lending money to can’t repay the loan, it may hurt your relationship.
 Determine if this is worth the risk to you - since it could very well end your relationship.